Are you an adviser? Go to Unbiased Pro

 A director’s loan must be repaid within nine months and one day of the company’s year-end, or you will face a heavy tax penalty.

-Any unpaid balance at that time will be subject to a 32.5 per cent corporation tax charge (known as S455 tax).
+Any unpaid balance at that time will be subject to a corporation tax charge (known as S455 tax) of 33.75% of the outstanding amount, or 32.5%, if the loan was made before 6 April 2022.

-Claiming back corporation tax on an overdue director’s loan
+Can you claim corporation tax back on an overdue director’s loan?

 If you have taken longer than nine months and one day to repay your director’s loan and have been charged corporation tax on the unpaid amount, you can claim this tax back nine months after the end of the accounting period in which you cleared the debt.